 The FLRA OIG receives and investigates allegations of fraud, waste, abuse and misconduct within FLRA programs and operations.
 The FLRA OIG investigations can give rise to administrative, civil and criminal penalties.
 Based on investigations conducted, the FLRA IG issues a report that sets forth the allegations and an objective description of the facts to FLRA management regarding administrative and civil matters.
 Investigations which uncover potential criminal activity are referred to the Department of Justice.
-As of the end of the semiannual reporting period, the OIG had no open investigations.
+As of the end of the semiannual reporting period, the OIG has one open investigation (IR-15-01).